 Truth & Tonic Wellness Cafe at Venetian: Among the only completely vegan restaurants on the Strip in Las Vegas, Truth & Tonic offers a wide-ranging menu of plant-based meals for both breakfast and lunch that includes a chicken avocado wrap, a Cuban-spiced black bean burger, tacos, and much more.

 Sushisamba at Venetian: Located in the Grand Canal Shoppes, Sushisamba is a haven for those seeking a unique vegan restaurant on the Las Vegas Strip.
 Combining culinary influences from Japan, Brazil, and Peru, Sushisamba offers sushi, rolls, robata, and desserts.

 Din Tai Fung at Aria: A Taiwanese dumpling and noodle restaurant, Din Tai Fung offers a pretty extensive vegan menu.
 Items available include Vegetable & Mushroom Dumplings, Soy Noodle Salad, Cucumber Salad, and Red Bean & Mochi Xiao Long Bao in addition to other options.

-Salt & Ivy at Aria: Mixed into their overarching menu are about 20 vegan options denoted with an “ϴ”.
-Vegan options include fruit plates and Homemade Chickpea Hummus in addition to a selection of salads and side dishes.
+Salt & Ivy at Aria: Mixed into their overarching menu are approximately 20 vegan options denoted with a symbol comprised of 2 leaves.
+Vegan options include fruit plates, Blueberries & Lemon Curd, and Homemade Chickpea Hummus in addition to a selection of salads and side dishes.

 Lemongrass at Aria: When it comes to vegan restaurants in Las Vegas, few offer a more extensive selection than Lemongrass.
 A Thai restaurant, Lemongrass offers a full page of vegan options at the bottom of the menu with selections like Pad Thai, Tom Yam Soup, Panang Curry, Basil Vegetables Fried Rice, and so much more.